vichawans/group_python/scripts/data_extraction/download_pp_convert/README.md

    Each job has its own log in `log/...`

-   To monitor slurm jobs, [see here](https://help.jasmin.ac.uk/docs/batch-computing/how-to-monitor-slurm-jobs/).
+   To monitor slurm jobs, [see JASMIN documentation](https://help.jasmin.ac.uk/docs/batch-computing/how-to-monitor-slurm-jobs/).

    Example command and output